 The only way to make the most out of a renewable energy project is to carry out comprehensive techno-commercial evaluation of the technology.
 Exceedence Finance software empowers users to complete such evaluation, using Flexcom-based software as an input to WEC performance at a target deployment site for a wave energy farm (array).

 An independent Seapower Platform LCOE Case Study was carried out by independent companies Wood and Exceedance acting together.
-Wood have particular expertise in Numerical Modelling while Exceedence are experts in RE-specific Financial Modelling , For a WEC Array to be commercially viable, the LCOE for the array must be less than the tarrif offered by the end user.
+Wood have particular expertise in Numerical Modelling while Exceedence are experts in RE-specific Financial Modelling.
+For a WEC array to be commercially viable, the LCOE for the array must be less than the tariff offered by the end user.
 E.g. If the tariff is 15c/kWh then the LCOE must be less than that value.
-Tarriffs of 22c/kWh are presently being offered for wave and tidal projects in Ireland.
+Tariffs of 22c/kWh are presently being offered for wave and tidal projects in Ireland.

 We have also commissioned Wood’s visualisation team to create a high definition promotional video based on the engineering simulations for a Seapower Platform Array: